bouajajais/poetry-init/README.md

 A docker image for initializing a python project using `poetry init`.

+## Available tags

+Tags reflect the image of python used.

+Available tags of `ismailbouajaja/poetry-init` range from `3.8` to `3.12` and from `3.8-slim` to `3.12-slim`.

 ## Usage

-You may run it directly from Docker Hub or by cloning this repository and building the image locally before running it.
+You may run it directly from Docker Hub or by cloning the github repository and building the image locally before running it.

 ### Using Docker Hub image